Mamma Mia! (musical): Foreign and touring productions

-Also in 2019, a French-speaking adaptation produced by Just For Laughs was made in Quebec, having a run in Montreal in June, July, and December at the Théâtre Saint-Denis, immediately followed by Quebec City in August at the Salle Albert-Rousseau.
-The production sold over 75 000 tickets over its limited run.
+Also in 2019, a French-speaking adaptation produced by Just for Laughs was made in Quebec, having a run in Montreal in June, July, and December at the Théâtre Saint-Denis, immediately followed by Quebec City in August at the Salle Albert-Rousseau.
+The production sold over 75,000 tickets over its limited run.

+A non-replica Mexican revival opened in Mexico City on 10 March 2023 at the Teatro de los Insurgentes.
+Later that year, a new Argentine production, starring popular actress Florencia Peña as Donna, premiered on 18 December at the Teatro Luxor in Villa Carlos Paz.
+After the end of the summer season, it transferred to Buenos Aires, where it opened on 10 May 2024 at the Teatro Coliseo.

+Since 2019, the Merybi theatre company from Gemona del Friuli (Udine, Italy) has been representing "Mamma Mia – Ce Spetacul", a very unique adaptation of the musical with Friulian settings and many dialogues and jokes in Friulian; as of May 2023, the musical had been performed seven times in various theatres in the region.

 Synopsis

 Before the curtain rises, the orchestra starts playing the overture, which is a montage of instrumental versions of some of Abba's hit songs.